DigitalAgenda is a publishing and events network, created to add impetus to the growing movement for tech for good.

 Among the senior figures to have joined us so far are Sir Tim Smit (Eden Project), Oli Barrett MBE (Cospa/StartUpBritain), Sherry Coutu MBE (Founders4Schools) and Mike Bracken OBE (Co-op/Government Digital Service) .

 Our content-meets-networking approach takes a UK-wide perspective.
-We are co-located in London and in Newcastle, with excellent contacts through our network in cities across the UK.
+We are located in London, with excellent contacts through our network in cities across the UK.

 DigitalAgenda is led by Julian Blake, a highly experienced journalist and event producer.
-He has been telling entrepreneur stories for more than five years, having worked in London covering the London then UK-wide tech startup scene.
+He has been telling entrepreneur stories for six years, having worked in London covering the London then UK-wide tech startup scene.

 Inspired by entrepreneurs and others working to create life-changing tech products and services, DigitalAgenda was born in July 2016, and has since been building content and running respected networking events.

 DigitalAgenda is led by a team with wide experience in technology, enterprise, investment, events and marketing.
-Our board brings perspective from London, Leeds, Newcastle and New York City.
-We are backed by the Knowledge Transfer Network, Nominet Trust and NorthInvest, with additional support coming from KPMG and NatWest.
+We count among our supporters the Knowledge Transfer Network, Digital Catapult, Social Tech Trust and Berenberg.